By Dr. Brandon Colby MD, a physician-expert in the fields of Genomics and Personalized Preventive Medicine.

 The human genome contains a wealth of information about each of us, from our ancestry to our risk of developing certain genetic diseases or passing them down to our children.
 As a result, it’s no wonder DNA sequencing is becoming a widely used tool in both research and healthcare.

-Put simply, whole genome sequencing is a technology that allows us to determine how our DNA is confirmed.
+Put simply, whole genome sequencing (WGS) is a genetic testing technology that allows us to determine how our DNA is confirmed.
 In order to understand this testing procedure better, let’s take a look at what DNA is, how it’s formed, and what it does.

 Deoxyribonucleic acid, more commonly known as DNA, is the molecule that contains all living organisms’ genetic codes.
 All the living beings that have been identified and examined contain DNA, from complex mammals such as humans to simple organisms like bacteria.

 DNA is made up of molecules called nucleotides.
-These nucleotides act as the basic building blocks that conform all of our DNA, and they are conformed by three distinct parts:
+These nucleotides act as the basic building blocks of our DNA and are composed of three distinct parts:

 - A sugar molecule